 The Board, staff, and committee volunteers would like to thank the many supporters and companies who have worked tirelessly to help bring the next evolution of the Discovery Museum Science & Space Center to its new home along the River District.

 EXPLORE THE NEW VISION

-Groundbreaking will kick off an 18-month construction period, with plans to open in 2016.
+Groundbreaking will kick off an 18-month construction period.
 Once completed, Powerhouse will serve an estimated 320,000 visitors annually with a wide variety of exhibits, programs, outreach, and teacher professional growth opportunities.

 Subscribe to this website to stay in touch with latest development and explore the latest news while you’re here.
 In the meantime, our staff continues to serve thousands every month at the Discovery Museum.